KLFitter/KLFitter/doc/WhatIsKLF.md

 During the fit, the negative logarithm of the likelihood is minimized with minimization methods that are available from the [BAT](http://www.mppmu.mpg.de/bat/) library.
-The default algorithm for minimizaton is Minuit.
+The default algorithm for minimization is Minuit.
 Alternatively, simulated annealing or Markov Chain Monte Carlo can be used:

 ```c++